chimble/express-yourself/README.md

 # express-yourself
-this assignment was to get familiar with regular expressions. to use this project, run py.test in the terminal to run through all of the validator, extractor, and some of the separator tests. i've commented out the tests that were not satisfied.
+this assignment was to get familiar with regular expressions. to use this project, run py.test in the terminal to run through all of the validator, extractor, and the separator tests. all tests prior to advanced are working and passing.

 files:

 README.md : file you are reading now validator.py : has the functions to satisfy test_validator.py
 test_validator.py : has the tests for validator.py
 separator.py : has the functions to satisfy test_separator.py